viachpaliy/BppLib/BppLib.Core/Readme.md

 - class `S32` models the repeated boring operation.

 ### The following classes model cutting operations :
-- class `GutF` models the squaring operation centred on the top or bottom side of the piece.
+- class `CutF` models the squaring operation centred on the top or bottom side of the piece.
-- class `GutFR` models the squaring operation that is not centred on the top or bottom side of the piece.
+- class `CutFR` models the squaring operation that is not centred on the top or bottom side of the piece.
-- class `GutG` models the generic cutting operation.
+- class `CutG` models the generic cutting operation.
-- class `GutGeo` models the cut from geometry.
+- class `CutGeo` models the cut from geometry.
-- class `GutX` models the cut along the X-axis.
+- class `CutX` models the cut along the X-axis.
-- class `GutY` models the cut along the Y-axis.
+- class `CutY` models the cut along the Y-axis.

 ### The following classes model milling operations :
 - class `Rout` models the milling operation using an “integrated” geometric profile.